 The rules for truth and falsity are rather straightforward.
 We first consider Figure 3.7, which demonstrates how truth is proven.
-This proof should not be too surprising.
+This proof should not be too surprising, since TRUTHINTRO is a rule even simpler than ASSUMPTION.

 Now, let's turn to a proof of a closely related statement in Figure 3.8, which uses falsity elimination.